nettalee19/Week-Project/README.md

 this project invovles components and routes.

 ### Extra features:
+*Help page
+*Sale page

 ### Future features:

 ## Working process timeline:

 Thursday 1/4/21: Scatch ideas for the pages, coding the core of the site.
+Learing the Api's documentation.

 Friday 2/4/21: Building the landing page components & routes.